maxpmaxp/pdfreader/doc/tutorial.rst

   (1800, 3113)

-This would be nothing if you can't see the image itself :-) Fortunately we can convert it to a `Pillow/PIL Image <https://pillow.readthedocs.io/en/stable/reference/Image.html>`_ object and save!
+This would be nothing if you can't see the image itself :-) Now let's convert it to a `Pillow/PIL Image <https://pillow.readthedocs.io/en/stable/reference/Image.html>`_ object and save!

 .. doctest::